mayallzObject/mayallzObject/README.md

 ### Hi there 👋

-Hi there, my name is Ivaylo but my friends call me Ivo.
+My name is Ivo, and I am a Social Anthropologist by education.
+I've recently graduated from Codaisseur's Fullstack Web Developer boot camp.
+I started to code because I want to use my problem-solving skills to create value for society and my family, meet new friends, and build cool stuff.

-**About** I've recently graduated from Codaisseur's Fullstack Web Developer bootcamp.
-I started to code because I want to use my problem solving skills to create value for sociaty and my familly.I am still new to coding, but I am open-minded an eager to learn.
+I am still new to coding, but I am open-minded an eager to learn.

 You can find more about me on my **[LinkedIn](https://www.linkedin.com/in/ivaylo-ivo-yankov/).**

-###### Expirience
+##### Expirience

 **Bootcamp**: [ JavaScript, React, NodeJS, HTML5, CSS3, Bootstrap,Express, SequilezeORM, PostreSQL, Heroku, GraphQL, GitHub ]